mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 ### Offer incentives for a cash buyer

 One of the biggest factors for closing time is how the buyer is financing the purchase.
-In TinyPilot's case, the buyer used a loan from the US Small Business Administration (SBA), which is common for deals of TinyPilot's scale.
+In TinyPilot's case, the buyer used a loan from the [US Small Business Administration (SBA)](https://www.sba.gov/), which is common for deals of TinyPilot's scale.

 The typical closing time for a buyer with an SBA-backed bank loan is three to five months.
-For TinyPilot, the time from signing the letter of intent to closing day was three months, so we were relatively fast.
+For TinyPilot, the time from signing the letter of intent to closing day was three months, so we were on the quicker side, but it still felt dreadfully slow.

-The problem is that [every day of due diligence makes the seller weaker](/i-sold-tinypilot/#due-diligence-makes-me-weaker-by-the-day).
-If the buyer had backed out the day before closing, that would have been an enormous blow, as the sale had occupied most of my work focus for several months.
+Each additional day of due diligence [makes the seller weaker](/i-sold-tinypilot/#due-diligence-makes-me-weaker-by-the-day).
+If the buyer had backed out the day before closing, that would have been an enormous blow, as the sale had occupied most of my focus for several months.

 If I sell another business, I plan to offer incentives that make it easier for the buyer to purchase in cash.
 I could offer a discount for a cash purchase or make other accomodations to attract buyers who can purchase in cash and make a fast close.